anderfjord/wopr/README.md

 The Geo font was provided by Ben Weiner of [Reading Type](https://readingtype.org.uk/).

-Certain audio files were provided by [Uncle Bubby](http://wavs.unclebubby.com/movies/drama/war-games/)
+Audio files were provided by [Uncle Bubby](http://wavs.unclebubby.com/movies/drama/war-games/)